 - Coordinated customer contact with appropriate staff representatives.

 - Permit-related questions and answers.

 An encroachment permit is required for any work to be performed in the public right of way.
 Examples of work requiring an encroachment permit would include (but are not limited to) trenching in the street for a new utility or repair and/or replacement, replacement of sidewalk, installation of a drain through the curb, and construction or widening of a driveway approach, and dumpsters and/or portable outdoor storage units.
 On most streets, the public right of way extends approximately 10 feet from the face of curb but vary throughout the City.

 A Transportation Permit is required for transportation loads in excess of Caltrans standard height, weight, and length requirements.
+This permit is issued by Engineering Services for transportation loads that are in excess of standard height, weight, and length requirements.
 A permit is needed when the vehicle exceeds any of the following; 8 ½ feet wide, 14 feet tall, 40 feet in length, or 65 foot combined length.
 A Transportation Permit is valid for 5 days and permit request must be made at least 1 working day prior to the transport date.

 A site development permit is required for work on private property which includes (but is not limited to) excavation or moving of dirt, installation or alteration of drainage, paving, or installation of site improvements such as sidewalk, landscaping, lighting, and utilities.
 Prior to final approval of this permit generally requires approval by the Planning Department and/or the Planning Commission and review and approval by the Engineering Department of improvement plans, traffic, hydrology and soils studies and reports, and site stormwater control plans.

 Grading Permits - click to view info

 A grading permit is required for work on private property or related to grading, paving, or clearing activities as outlined in the Grading Ordinance.